top of page

 Since launching his career in 2012, DJ King Flow has cultivated strong ties across key US cities, like New York, Dallas, Providence, Miami, and Seattle.
 Together with longtime collaborator Young Amsterdam, he has helped build a thriving, cross‑border rap network.
 Their shared passion for authentic hip‑hop has driven them to travel extensively across the US to form collaborations and strengthen creative partnerships.

-In 2015, he founded Mixtape Addict, a radio show that swiftly gained traction on stations around the world.
+In 2015, he founded Mixtape Addict, a hip hop radio show that swiftly gained traction on stations around the world.
 By 2019, the project expanded into Mixtape Addict Report, a video interview series featuring in‑depth conversations with leading figures in hip‑hop.
 Touring France, Canada, and New York, the series broke new ground in delivering unfiltered hip‑hop content to a global audience.

 With DJ Scream joining this week’s show, Mixtape Addict continues to amplify voices that define and challenge the boundaries of hip‑hop culture.
 DJ King Flow’s unwavering dedication to genuine artistry and his ability to connect rap communities around the world remain at the heart of his growing legacy.